 Chembra Peak Trek

 This 3km trek to Wayanad’s highest peak is laden with thick forests and lush grasslands.
-A perfect blend of enthralling natural beauty and exertive adventure, the trek takes you through rugged terrain and past a heart-shaped lake which is believed to have never dried up to the peak that adjoins the Nilgiri Hills in Tamil Nadu.
+A perfect blend of enthralling natural beauty and exertive adventure, the trek takes you through rugged terrain and past a heart-shaped lake that is believed to have never dried up to the peak that adjoins the Nilgiri Hills in Tamil Nadu.

 Clamber up the steep path to the pair of natural caves that will lend you a peak into Wayanad’s ancient history with it being the only place in India with Stone Age drawings.
 Situated 1200m above sea level, the view here isn’t half bad either!
 Enjoy a panoramic view of the lush green landscape below while a cool morning breeze cradles you as it passes.